William Burnham Woods: Supreme Court nomination

-Ohio notables and Southern congressmen recommended Woods for an 1877 vacancy on the U.S. Supreme Court, but President Rutherford B. Hayes nominated John Marshall Harlan instead.
+When a U.S. Supreme Court vacancy arose in 1877, many political figures urged President Rutherford B. Hayes to nominate Woods.
+These included Ohio notables (such as James A. Garfield and John Sherman), Southern Republicans, and local business interests, but Southern Democrats – for instance John A. Campbell, Lucius Q. C. Lamar, and John T. Morgan – advocated for him as well; Lamar, a former Confederate official, wrote that Woods "would be more acceptable to our people than any of those most likely to get the position".
+Hayes, however, nominated John Marshall Harlan instead.

 In December 1880, the press reported that Justice William Strong intended to resign.
-Bradley wanted to take his place as circuit justice for the Third Circuit, which would leave the Fifth Circuit position vacant—making it preferable for Strong's replacement to have experience with Louisiana and Texas law.
-Additionally, Woods's connections to both North and South made him "precisely the kind of candidate Hayes sought to help bind bitter sectional wounds", according to the legal scholar Henry J. Abraham.
+Justice Bradley wanted to take his place as circuit justice for the Third Circuit, which would leave the Fifth Circuit position vacant—making it preferable for Strong's replacement to have experience with Louisiana and Texas law.
+Additionally, Woods was "precisely the kind of candidate Hayes sought to help bind bitter sectional wounds", according to the legal scholar Henry J. Abraham: he was born in the North yet lived in the South (without being thought of as a carpetbagger), and he was a Republican yet was trusted and supported by Southern Democrats.
 Strong submitted his letter of resignation on December 14, and the following day Hayes nominated Woods to take his place.
 Despite concerns that too many justices from Ohio were being appointed (Chase, Waite, Swayne, Woods, and the rumored next nominee Stanley Matthews were all associated with that state), the Senate confirmed him by a vote of 39 to 8 on December 21, 1880.
 He was sworn in on January 5, 1881.